IamTheVector/Forgetfulino/README.md

 ## Features

 - Zero RAM usage, reads directly from flash memory
-- Works with sketches of any size, no RAM limitations
 - PROGMEM support for Arduino AVR
 - Compatible with multiple architectures:
   - AVR